KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 }
 ```

-A single buffer without any data is frankly quite boring.
-So we need to shove some data into it.
+A single buffer without any data is frankly quite boring, so we need to shove some data into it.
 This is now where the biggest difference between the previously mentioned `DSA`
 of OpenGL >= 4.5 and the traditional "modern" OpenGL lies: We need to bind our
 buffer to some global state machine before we can use it.